Priyanka201394/UI-AutomationFramework/README.md

 @AfterSuite	--> Reporter (endReport)
 ```
 - **Steps to run**
-  - The system should have java and MVN to run scripts
+  - System should have compatible java and MVN versions to run the scripts.
-  - Copy the code from git to the local
+  - Download and copy the code from git to the local directory.
-  - Run the below command in command prompt from the project folder.
+  - Open the command line from the project path where the pom.xml file is available.
-      `mvn install test`
+  - Run the command `mvn install test` for 1st time run and there after we can run using command `mvn test`
+  - Reports will be saved in the path <ProjectName>/reports/results.html which can be viewed through the system editor and screenshots will be placed in <ProjectName>/reports/images folder

 ### Features
 - **Login Feature**